mstksg/inCode/copy/entries/machines-3.md

 function application and composition to application and composition in a context.

-Our previous instances then were just a "specialized" version of `AutoM`, one where we used naked application and composition :)[^compapl]
+Our previous instances were then just a "specialized" version of `AutoM`, one where we used naked application and composition,[^compapl]

 [^compapl]: I'm going to go out on a limb here and say that, where Haskell lets you abstract over functions and function composition with `Category`,